annamatolay/ArtistArchivist/README.md

 Occasional crashes when the app is in the background.
 It's throwing `java.lang.IllegalStateException: Check failed.` because of how I'm handling saved states for Compose views.
 I tried to figure it out, but couldn't so far.
 I mostly got suggestions on how to handle Coroutine dispatcher, but I'm already doing it like that.
 The issue is also not consistently reproducible too.

 ### Lesson learned

+1. **Start with way simpler UI, especially if the framework relatively new.**<p>
+I spent too much with animating my views and the end result was nearly as satisfying.<br>
+I got really stuck with the different Bottom sheets.
+First I tried the `BottomSheetScaffold` which is quite difficult to hide.
+Then went with `ModalBottomSheet` which I also failed to successfully implement.
+After all, I basically created a card on top of everything that was way easier.
+I should have gone with that first and made it fancier if I have time.

+2. **Write tests frequently, even if it's a small project.**<p>
+One of my strongest is testing.
+During all my previous job I had done at least one outstanding change regarding testing (first team to having automated tests with CI/CD flow, laying down Android UI testing, or introducing a better alternative for Espresso).<br>
+And now here I am with basically nothing (and some broken UI tests locally) because I spent too much on UI implementation and also Compose testing is a bit different.<br>
+I could at least write some unit tests for the usecase, repository, etc.

+4. **Don't add more new libraries that you are not familiar with if you already have new things on your plate.**<p>
+I did Koin with Annotations the first time because I thought it was fun and more similar to Dagger (from the outside).
+It was fun, but also I got a little difficulty with that.
+That's usually okay, but not when I'm already behind my schedule and actually need to write UI in a completely new way and use something for async communication that I only now from articles.

+---

+Thank you for reading that and I hope somewhat you liked my solution at least.
+I don't, but at least learned a a lot and will complete this project regardless of the outcome of my submission (I won't push any changes until I get a review from you).